 Google Assistant wins this one hands-down.
 Not only is it native to Android, but you can also use it to control apps and phone settings.
 If you’re lucky enough to live in the right place, you can let Duplex relieve some of the burdens of phone conversations.

-While you can install either Assistant or Alexa on any phone, including Apple products, Alexa never has system-level control.
+While you can install either Assistant or Alexa on most phones, including Apple products, Alexa never has much system-level control.
 It’s mostly just a way of managing your smart home and extending Amazon’s services beyond four walls.
-It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android or Siri on an iPhone.
+It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android, or Siri on an iPhone, for that matter.

 Alexa vs Google Assistant FAQs

 If you’re talking entirely about first-party hardware, the answer is Alexa.
 You can pair a couple of Echo speakers and/or an Echo Sub directly with a Fire TV device.
-If you use a couple of Echo Studios, you can even get Dolby Atmos.
-Google hasn’t yet solved the problem of syncing its speakers with the Chromecast.
+Google hasn’t yet solved the problem of syncing its Nest speakers with Android TV or Google TV.

-Third-party speakers make the situation a little more equitable, since there are high-quality options for both platforms, and you can connect them with or without a first-party streamer.
-If you get a soundbar like the Sonos Beam, you can switch between Alexa and Assistant on a whim.
+Third-party speakers make the situation a little more equitable, since there are high-quality options for both platforms, and you can often connect them with or without a first-party media streamer.
+In some cases, you may be able to switch between Alexa and Assistant.

-Activity on Assistant devices will influence the kinds of ads you’re targeted with elsewhere, since Google makes most of its revenue from advertising.
-Questions to Assistant are treated as if you’d entered them on Google Search, so if you ask about engagement rings, don’t be surprised to see wedding-themed ads the next time you open a web browser.
-At least a degree of ad-related data sharing is going with Amazon, but it’s unclear to what degree.
+Activity on on both platforms will influence the kinds of ads you’re targeted with elsewhere.
+Questions to Assistant are treated as if you’d entered them in Google Search, so if you ask about engagement rings, don’t be surprised to see wedding-themed ads the next time you open a web browser.